kworam/ProcScript/README.md

 callStackToString() returns a string dump of the ProcScript thread for this Proc Instance.

 	_procState
-All Proc Instances have a property named `_procState` that is reserved for use by ProcScript.
+All Proc Instances have a private property named `_procState` that is reserved for use by ProcScript.
 When defining Proc Locals on your Proc Instance, you may use any name other than `_procState`.